Merle Reskin Theatre: The Theatre School

 The Goodman School of Drama was founded in 1925.
 It joined DePaul University in 1978, and was renamed The Theatre School at DePaul University in 1985.
 Alumni include Gillian Anderson, John C. Reilly, Scott Ellis, Joe Mantegna, Theoni V. Aldredge, Karl Malden, Michael Rooker, Elizabeth Perkins, Judy Greer and Eugene Lee.

 When the Shubert Organization decided to divest the majority of its Chicago theatres, the Blackstone Theatre building was offered to DePaul University.
 The Theatre School began officially performing in the Blackstone on March 21, 1989, with a production of The Misanthrope by Molière.
 In 1992, Harold and Merle Reskin made a sizable donation to the Theatre School, and on November 20, the theatre was renamed the Merle Reskin Theatre.
 Merle Reskin had spent five years as a professional actress, portraying Ensign Janet MacGregor in South Pacific on Broadway and appearing with Etta Moten.
 She gave up her career upon marrying Reskin in 1955; however, she spent thirty years as the Midwest Regional Auditioner for the American Academy of Dramatic Arts.
 In addition to The Theatre School, the building is also used by other arts organizations.

-The theatre serves as The Theatre School's main performance space.
+The theatre served as The Theatre School's main performance space until 2013 when a new facility opened on DePaul's Lincoln Park campus.
 Each year The Theatre School presents the Chicago Playworks series as well as The Theatre School Showcase, which both run throughout the academic year at the Merle Reskin Theatre.
 Chicago Playworks presents works intended for families and young audiences, while the Showcase series offers contemporary plays and classics.

+In April 2026 DePaul University announced it was closing the theatre at the end of May 2026.